MIT-LCP/mimic-website/content/mimictables/procedures_icd.md

 ## `SEQ_NUM`

-`PROC_SEQ_NUM` provides the order in which the procedures were performed.
+`SEQ_NUM` provides the order in which the procedures were performed.

 ## `ICD9_CODE`

-`CODE` provides the code for the given procedure.
+`ICD9_CODE` provides the ICD-9 code for the given procedure.
+This code can be joined to the D_ICD_PROCEDURES table to determine what procedure is recorded for the patient.